 DAY FIVE: Sustainability and Summary

-and a fun way to learn about Jewish
+Our tour of Spanish Portuguese Synagogue was easy to understand and a fun way to learn about Jewish history. |

 "Today was a great way to sum up the program in an interactive way (especially when we ordered in Hebrew--it allowed us to see how applicable Hebrew speaking is, even where we'd least expect to use it (in a restaurant))"